 Jump to topic

-AL-LAD is not scheduled as a controlled substance at the federal level in the U.S. However, it can be considered an analog of LSD — meaning that sales or possession with intent for human consumption may result in prosecution under the Federal Analogue Act.
+AL-LAD's legal status is a bit ambiguous.
+It is not scheduled as a controlled substance at the federal level in the U.S. However, it can be considered an analog of LSD — meaning that sales or possession with intent for human consumption may result in prosecution under the Federal Analogue Act.

 AL-LAD is an analog of LSD.
 This means the main structures of the drugs are similar, but a chemical component has been altered in some way.
 This is a standard procedure in the field of ‘research chemicals.’
 The results are often tested on animals before humans to study the effects.

 In 1984, Hoffman and Nichols investigated LSD alternatives.
 Consequently, they created AL-LAD.
 Alexander Shulgin documented the drug’s effects on humans in his 1997 book TIHKAL, which increased its popularity.

 People who have taken both LSD and AL-LAD say that the effects of both last for about 6 to 10 hours.
 However, AL-LAD trips are less intense.
 Users report a similar amount of visual hallucinations while enjoying clearer thinking abilities.

 AL-LAD trips mimic LSD trips in most ways.
 Users ingest the drug orally, often via blotter papers.
 Therefore, effects typically set in twenty minutes to one hour after consumption.
 Users will experience: